 Here at Secret London, we love a good market, and we’re lucky to have so many in our capital.
 From street food markets galore to some of the world’s prettiest flower markets, we’re not exactly doing too badly on the old markets front.
 But did you know that our beloved city is also packed full of some of the country’s best antiques markets, as well as a whole host of affordable antique shops?
-Here’s our rundown of ten of the best spots in town if you’re looking to go trinket shopping and score yourself some real gems:
+Here’s our rundown of the best spots in town if you’re looking to go trinket shopping and score yourself some real gems:

 1. Portobello Road Market, West London